This article considers several questions concerning the philosophy of death.

-Death for you and me is constituted by the loss of our capacity to sustain ourselves using vital processes.
+Death for you and me is constituted by the loss of our capacity to sustain ourselves using vital activities.
 This characterization of death could be sharpened if we had a clearer idea of what we are, and its implications concerning our persistence.
 After all, we cannot retain any capacities if we fail to persist, so if we fail to persist we stop being capable of vital activities.
 We die.
 However, what we are, and what is involved in our persistence, is a matter of controversy.

-There are three main views: animalism, which says that we are human beings (Snowdon 1990, Olson 1997, 2007); personism, which says that we are creatures with the capacity for self-awareness; and mindism, which says that we are minds (which may or may not have the capacity for self-awareness) (McMahan 2002).
-Animalism suggests that we persist over time just in case we remain the same animal; mindism suggests that we persist just when we remain the same mind.
+There are three main views: animalism, which says that we are human animals (Snowdon 1990, Olson 1997, 2007); personism, which says that we are creatures with the capacity for self-awareness; and mindism, which says that we are minds (which may or may not have the capacity for self-awareness) (McMahan 2002).
+Animalists typically say that we persist over time just in case we remain the same animal; mindist typically suggest that our persistence requires our remaining the same mind.
 Personism is usually paired with the view that our persistence is determined by our psychological features and the relations among them (Locke 1689, Parfit 1984).
 (For more on what we are, see the entry on Personal Identity.)

-If we are animals, with the persistence conditions of animals, our deaths are constituted by the cessation of the vital processes that sustain our existence as human beings.
-If we are minds, our deaths are constituted by the extinction of the vital processes that sustain our existence as minds.
+If we are animals, with the persistence conditions of animals, we die when we cease to be the same animal.
+If we are minds, with the persistence conditions for minds, we die when we cease to meet these conditions.
 And if persistence is determined by our retaining certain psychological features, then the loss of those features will constitute death.